 Are you interested in service and social justice?
 Do you want to build your resume and form professional connections?
 Do you want to get to know the Des Moines community?

 If you answered yes, check out the Engaged Citizen Corps, which allows for all of these opportunities through an enriching experience with a tight-knit group of people.

-Engaged Citizen Corps an intentionally designed curriculum and service year experience for entering first year students that exposes members to issues of social justice while providing them hands on experience to impact their community.
-Students dedicate themselves not only to weekly service hours, but to making connections between their community experiences and academic pursuits.
-The service project will be directly integrated in to the assignments and activities of 3 courses (12 credits) and still allow students the opportunity to take other courses towards the pursuit of their major.
-Building on the work of Capital Crossroads, the Tomorrow Plan and the Central Iowa Opportunity Community Plan, Engaged Citizen Corps students are expected to work on projects that help organizations build capacity while enhancing economic and community development goals.
+Drake University's Engaged Citizen Corps is an intentionally designed curriculum and service-learning internship experience for entering first year students that exposes members to issues of social justice while providing them hands on experience to impact the Des Moines community.
+Members dedicate themselves not only to weekly service-learning hours with a non-profit in the community but to making connections between their community experiences and academic pursuits.
+The service is directly integrated into the assignments and activities of 3 courses plus a year-long seminar (11 credits total) and still allows students the opportunity to take other courses toward the pursuit of their major.
+Service sites represent agencies working across multiple areas of economic and community development for example affordable housing, transportation and bikability, health and safety, business cultivation, and arts and culture.

-This program was selected as the winner for the national Service + Higher Ed Innovation Challenge.
-Challenge and funding made possible by National Conference on Citizenship, The Aspen Institute Franklin Project and Lumina Foundation.
-The 2017-2018 program will also be supported by Iowa Campus Compact ICAP (Iowa College AmeriCorps Program).
+This program was selected as the winner for the national Service + Higher Ed Innovation Challenge in 2015.
+Challenge and funding was made possible by National Conference on Citizenship, The Aspen Institute Franklin Project and Lumina Foundation.
+The 2017-2018 program will be funded in part by AmeriCorps.